Surprising Links Between Anxiety and Heart Disease

 What You Can Do

-Fortunately, there are helpful natural ways to combat anxiety.
+Fortunately, there are helpful natural ways to promote healthy neurotransmitter levels and balance the stress response.
 Here are a few tips:

 - Exercise.
 Moving your body can help release stress and improve mood.